Advise and Evaluate Ocean-Based Carbon Dioxide Clean Up Initiatives

 Given the ocean’s size, biological productivity, and capacity to sequester and safely store carbon dioxide, it may be able to play a leading role in cleaning up the legacy of carbon dioxide pollution in the air and water.
-Ocean-based carbon dioxide removal (CDR) technologies remain much less developed than land-based alternatives, but there are a number of promising approaches—including the use of large-scale macroalgae (seaweed) cultivation for carbon clean-up.
+Ocean-based carbon dioxide removal (CDR) technologies remain much less developed than land-based alternatives, but there are a number of potential options—including the use of electrochemical approaches.

 Through a partnership with the Jeremy and Hannelore Grantham Environmental Trust, Ocean Visions is helping to identify and evaluate ocean-based carbon dioxide removal innovations, providing third-party advice and assistance on research, development, field testing, impact analysis, and optimization.

-Under this partnership, Ocean Visions has assembled a team of experts to advise and evaluate a research project being conducted by Running Tide Technologies, Inc.
+Under this partnership, Ocean Visions has assembled a team of experts to advise and evaluate a research project called Safe Elevation of Alkalinity for the Mitigation of Acidification Through Electrochemistry (SEA MATE).

-Following an initial convening in January 2021, Running Tide Technologies, Inc. (“Running Tide”) and Ocean Visions formulated a research plan describing areas of joint engagement.
-Read the full research plan here.
+SEA MATE and Ocean Visions formulated a research plan describing areas of joint engagement.

-Progress reports from Ocean Visions advisors will describe progress on mutually agreed-upon areas of collaboration.
-The first progress report can be found here.
+This progress report from Ocean Visions advisors describes progress on mutually agreed-upon areas of collaboration.
+The initiative concluded in Spring 2022.

 Advisory Team Bios